NOWWORKEDITORIALRESEARCHMIND

 Zara / Art Direction

-Honoré Daumier's 1857 lithograph 'J'ai acheté ce terrain à un franc...' uses speculative land acquisition as a visual metaphor for digital transactions, framing economic dispossession as a spatial violation.
+Honoré Daumier's 1857 lithograph 'J'ai acheté ce terrain à un franc...' uses speculative land acquisition as a visual metaphor for irreversible digital transactions, enacting Mercer's thesis on bodily sovereignty by framing economic dispossession as a spatial violation that precedes physical presence.

 public-domain-plus-generated